 - Accolades: The film was shown at the United Nations General Assembly on Earth Day in 1992.

-After knowing that there is a thing called Plant, the human captain of the ship get interested to go back to Earth, while the AUTO robot takes the ship control to prevent it.
-What ensued is a struggle between captain, supported by EVA and Wall-E against the unrelenting villain robots.
+After knowing that there is a thing called Plant, the human captain of the ship gets interested to go back to Earth, while the robots don’t want that and take the ship’s control to prevent it.
+What ensued is a struggle between the captain, supported by EVA and Wall-E against the unrelenting villain robots.

 - Release: June 2008